Abortion: Tennessee lawmakers advance fetal heartbeat bill

 - Washington corrections officials scrambling after new sentencing errors uncovered | Times Watchdog

 Republicans on the House Health Committee voted 15-4 to send the legislation to the House floor for a full vote, sparking heavy applause from supporters.
 Only Democratic members voted in opposition.
-While the bill still has to clear the House floor and the Senate, first-term Gov. Bill Lee has promised his support if the bill reaches his desk.
+While the bill still has to clear the House floor and the Senate, the bill is expected to win support from Republicans.
+Furthermore, first-term Gov. Bill Lee has promised his support if the bill reaches his desk.

 Advocates on both sides of the issue packed the room to watch lawmakers spar over possible legal challenges and discuss hypothetical situations of women being forced to carry a baby to term even in cases of rape or incest.